-When I create an Amazon EMR cluster, I get an "EMR_DefaultRole is invalid" or "EMR_EC2_DefaultRole is invalid" error
+Why do I get the "EMR_DefaultRole is invalid" or "EMR_EC2_DefaultRole is invalid" error when I create an Amazon EMR cluster?

 When I try to create an Amazon EMR cluster, I get one of these error messages: